Stedoss/ossapi/docs/creating-a-client.rst

 Before we can use ossapi, we'll need to create an OAuth client.

 Navigate to your `settings page <https://osu.ppy.sh/home/account/edit#oauth>`__ and click "New OAuth Application".
 You can name it anything you like, but choose a callback url on localhost.
-For example, ``http://localhost:3914/`` or ``http://localhost:727/``.
-Any port is fine as long as you don't choose something another application is using.
+For example, ``http://localhost:3914/``.
+Any port greater than 1024 is fine as long as you don't choose something another application is using.

 When you create the application, it will show you a client id and secret.
 Take note of these two values.